The Technopriests

-The Technopriests (Les Technopères) is an eight-issue comic book limited series created by writer Alejandro Jodorowsky, artist Zoran Janjetov, and colorist Fred Beltran.
+The Technopriests (Les Technopères) is a French eight-issue comic book limited series created by writer Alejandro Jodorowsky, artist Zoran Janjetov and colorist Fred Beltran.

 Story

-The Technopriests follows three plots: The first follows Albino, as Supreme Technopriest, as he leads 500,000 young technopriests to the promised galaxy and the obstacles that they encounter along the way.
-During this time Albino also narrates, in the form of dictating his memoirs, the other two plots: his rise to the position of Supreme Technopriest and the experiences of his family during that same time period.
+The Technopriests follows three plots: the first follows Albino, as Supreme Technopriest, as he leads 500,000 young technopriests to the promised galaxy and the obstacles that they encounter along the way.
+During this time Albino also narrates, in the form of dictating his memoirs.
+The other two plots describe his rise to the position of Supreme Technopriest and the experiences of his family during that same time period.

-Plot

 Albino is an old man, recording his memories in the spaceship where he navigates through space with his pet Tinigrifi, leading 500,000 young technopriests to the promised galaxy.
 His story begins when a spaceship of pirates attack on the sacred asteroid where Panepha, a young virgin destined to become oracle of the Imperial Palace, lived.
 The pirates rape Panepha and she gives birth to three children: Almagro, Albino and Onyx.
 Onyx is rejected by her mother, who creates and leads the Great Kamenvert Factory.
-But Albino doesn't like making cheese, he wants to be a videogame creator.
+But Albino does not like making cheese, he wants to be a videogame creator.
 With some reluctance, his mother sends him to Don Mossimo, the director of a technopriest training school.
 There he begins his journey to become Supreme Technopriest and start a new society, where human relationships will be valued more highly than scientific advances.